Home Compare FRA.DE vs UHAL

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (FRA.DE: HDAX, UHAL: Russell 1000).

-Valuation remains the main source of distance in the comparison.
-Fraport AG leads by 29 points on the overall comparison score.
+Most of the separation is still concentrated in valuation.
+Fraport AG leads by 20 points on the overall comparison score.

 Trajectory Similarity